This very flavorful mushroom frittata is keto and low-carb, gluten-free, and made with just a few simple ingredients.

 - Heat the olive oil in a large skillet over medium heat.
 Add the mushrooms.
 Cook the mushrooms, stirring occasionally, until browned and tender and all liquids have evaporated, about 10 minutes.

 - Beat the eggs with the sour cream, salt, pepper, and thyme.
-Add the scallions and the cheese, mixing them in with a spatula.
+Add the scallions and cheese, mixing them in with a spatula.

 - Remove the warm pie dish from the oven using oven mitts.
 Place it on a heatproof surface and spray it with olive oil spray (or brush it with olive oil).
 Transfer the mushrooms to the baking dish.
 Pour the egg mixture on top.
 Gently mix.